horde/Cli_Modular/README.rst

 Command line interfaces can often be composed of different modules responsible for distinct actions.
 Horde_Cli_Modular allows each such module to influence the overall command line interface.

+First and foremost each module can add its own option group with a specific title, description and a set of module specific options (see Horde_Argv_OptionGroup for further details).
+In addition Horde_Cli_Modular allows a module to modify the global usage string and add basic options valid for all modules.

 --------------
  Introduction
 --------------